flutter/website/src/content/ui/interactivity/focus.md

 including ancestors of the widget currently requesting focus.
 As descendants cannot dirty their ancestors, it has to happen between frames.
-This allows any needed changes to happen on the next frame.
+This allows any needed changes can happen on the next frame.

 ## Group focus nodes